glondu/belenios/contrib/nspawn/README.md

 footprint on the deployment server.
 With this technique, the "development" and the "deployment" environments are distinguished and can be on different machines.
-The benefit is that the development environment takes more than 3.5 GB while the deployment environment takes a few hundreds MB.
+The benefit is that the development environment takes several gigabytes while the deployment environment takes less than 100 MB.
 Several instances can be deployed on the same machine.
 It is expected that these instances listen on localhost, and that a reverse-proxy on the host exposes them on different vhosts or directories of some vhost, with TLS.
 Configuring the reverse-proxy is